-- 13.1 Following the vacating of the Rowan Centre site, the buildings are now empty and run the risk of falling into disrepair.
-Sufficient site security and maintenance/repair should be maintained until the Council's interest in the site has been transferred to avoid liability for third party loss and injury arising from defective or dangerous premises and buildings. - 13.2 To make the site available for other educational use, the Local Authority is required by DfE to follow due statutory process by bringing forward proposals to formally close the Rowan Centre.
+- 13.1 Following the vacating of the Rowan Centre site, the buildings are now empty and run the risk of falling into disrepair. - 13.2 To make the site available for other educational use, the Local Authority is required by DfE to follow due statutory process by bringing forward proposals to formally close the Rowan Centre.